 Introduction

-I am Teddy Roland, a PhD candidate in English at the University of California, Santa Barbara, where I study American Literature in the Twentieth and Twenty-First Centuries.
+I am Teddy Roland, a PhD candidate in English at the University of California, Santa Barbara, where I study contemporary American Literature and New Media.

-My research is characterized as “distant reading,” which theorizes the use of computers and statistics toward literary interpretation.
-Although these methods may appear strange at first glance, the questions I hope to answer are familiar ones in literary history: How do the conditions of reading and writing literature change over the past century?
-How does the arrival of now-ubiquitous computer technology shape these?
+My research is characterized as “distant reading,” which uses computers and statistics for literary interpretation.
+Although the approach may appear strange at first, the questions I hope to answer are familiar ones in literary history: How do the conditions of reading and writing literature change over the past century?
+How does the arrival of now-ubiquitous computer technology shape the contemporary literature?

 My teaching similarly prepares students for the new literacies that are asked of them by computers and AI.